-Commencement of production on the next 6 ship sets of the mechanical components for the Literal Combat Ship manufactured by Austal Ships.
+Commencement of production on the next 6 ship sets of the mechanical components for the Littoral Combat Ship manufactured by Austal Ships.
 VEEM successfully secured the contract to manufacture 2 ship sets of ride control components per year for 3 years.

 2015 – Supacat appointed VEEM as an Australian partner on the Redfin 1B

 Supacat appointed VEEM to participate in the Australian build program of the Redfin 1B high mobility vehicle (similar to the Nary).
 This is a $2mil contract for the manufacture of 18 chassis to ‘the waterline’ level, so that they can be driven.
 Final assembly is carried out in Sydney by others.

 2016 – VEEM releases a range of Conquest Propellers